Introduction: Beautiful Decorative Lamp

 Great!
 This is the time to test your project.
 Just plug it to 5V 1A adaptor and switch on!
 You can see the final result in images.
 Enjoy the fruit of your efforts!

 With that, I am concluding this Instructable.
 I hope you enjoyed reading it!
-If so, please consider giving your feedback/suggestions about this project and feel free to ask questions if any :)
+If so, please consider giving your feedback/suggestions about this project and ask questions if any :)

 kEEp mAkiNg, kEEp sHaRiNg!